ezequielcutin/spotify-to-mp3/README.md

 ## Future Enhancements

-- More responsibe webpage.
-- Accessing Google/Youtube APIs for longer song duration (currently we only get 30 second preview due to Spotify API rules).
 - Implement playlist downloading functionality.
 - Add support for other music streaming platforms.
 - Integrate a caching mechanism to improve performance for frequently accessed tracks.